beeman/domino-on-vagrant/TUTORIAL.md

     10.2.2.2 dov dov.domino.dev

 Another option is to install a tool like dnsmasq that can locally point the domain domino.dev to the IP address of the server.

-### Login to this virtual machine using vagrant

-    $ cd dov-demo/domino-on-vagrant
-    $ vagrant ssh

-### Login to this virtual machine using SSH

-    $ ssh vagrant@10.2.2.2 # password: vagrant
+Check [this page](http://passingcuriosity.com/2013/dnsmasq-dev-osx/) to get you started.